ELE142

 Course Objectives

-Demonstration of basic concepts of object-oriented programming via C++ programming language
+The main concepts of object-oriented programming will be demonstrated in C++ programming language.

 Course Outcomes